 1. The Case of Melania Trump

 One of the most famous recent cases of plagiarism is that of a speech made by Melania Trump shortly after in the inauguration of President Donald Trump.
-The speech has been widely compared to that of the 2008 speech made by Michelle Obama, the former First Lady, which was similar in content and structure to the one that Melania Trump made.
+The speech is clearly similar to Michelle Obama’s.
+The content and structure was very similar.
 This became something of a social media sensation, and is likely to be something of an embarrassment to the Trump family.
 Thus, if we compare two sections of these two different speeches, to begin with, Melania said that:

 However, if we compare this to the Obama speech in 2008, Michelle says that:

 “Barack and I were raised with so many of the same values: that you work hard for what you want in life; that your word is your bond and you do what you say you’re going to do; that you treat people with dignity and respect, even if you don’t know them, and even if you don’t agree with them”(Michelle Obama, 2008).

 This section of the speech in particular has a number of different matches, which include:

 (2) being honest and keeping one’s word is important, and